Gallerie All Together with Kara Stokowski

 FringePVD

-OPEN is proud to be one of many Valley Arts District organizations supporting FringePVD for their summer 2026 run.
-More info will be announced by The Wilbury Theater Group down the road.
+OPEN is proud to be one of many local venues supporting FringePVD for their summer 2026 run.
+For the most up-to-date info, visit The Wilbury Theater Group.

 Since 2014, The Providence Fringe Festival®, a.k.a FRINGEPVD, has nurtured emerging and established performing artists by presenting fun, fearless and affordable theater to the community.
 FRINGEPVD creates ties between artists, audiences, businesses and local organizations, amplifying the vibrancy of Providence as a renowned cultural destination and an unparalleled place to live, work, and visit.
 Photo: Motion State Arts